-4. ANDROID 11 USER PRIVACY
+3. ANDROID 12 USER PRIVACY

-Android 11 has increased emphasis on improving user privacy.
-Therefore Android Enterprise has few controls over the personal profile.
+Android 12 continues to build on the increased emphasis on improving user privacy, as introduced in Android 11.
+Therefore, AE has few controls over the personal profile.
 Personal apps in the personal profile cannot be configured, monitored, or enumerated by an MDM.